 Is chocolate mousse keto-friendly?

-Total net carbs per serving
+How many total net carbs per serving?

 Can I use other sweeteners?

 Stevia is another option, but it tastes bitter to me.
 If you wish to use this, here is a conversion calculator you can use!

 Can I make this recipe without a mixer?